-Today, fifty years after Zuse’s invention, the state-of-the-art media not only allow for the storage of photos, graphical images, motion pictures, sounds, and texts in a different and dynamic material for but also provide for the creation and production of sounds, realistic three-dimensional images, and interactive virtual spaces.
-It can be, therefore, deemed a different dimension and a step forward as compared to Manovich’s analogy.
-This different material form can be defined as the conversion of the numerical codes to the basis for storage in the digital machines.
+Today, fifty years since Zuse’s invention, modern media not only allow for the storage of photos, graphical images, motion pictures, sounds, and texts in a dynamic material but also provide for the creation of realistic three-dimensional images, sounds, and interactive virtual spaces.
+This new form can be defined as the conversion of numerical codes into a basis for storage in digital machines.
 These codes can be processed and interpreted.
-This new material form involves a substantial change.
-For instance, in media such as photos, films, and texts, the original work can be referred to due to their physical essence.
-However, when these works are turned into numerical codes, their substantial essence becomes inaccessible and we can only gaze at the numerical codes.
+This new form involves a substantial change.
+For instance, in media such as photos, films, and texts, the original work can be referred to due to its physical essence.
+However, when these works are turned into numerical codes, their substantial essence becomes inaccessible, and we can only view the numerical codes.

 “Neo: Do you always look at it encoded?